Yarroudh/segment-lidar/paper/paper.md

 The swift advancement of data acquisition technologies like LiDAR sensors and depth cameras has led to the widespread use of 3D point cloud data, which, in turn, has started a growing interest among researchers in the field of 3D scene comprehension.
 However, the comprehension of such unstructured, disordered and spare point clouds yields technical challenges [@su:2022].

-Recently, due the effective use of deep learning models in computer vision applications, many works focused on developing image segmentation approaches using deep learning models [@shevrin:2020].
+Due the effective use of deep learning models in computer vision applications, many works focused on developing image segmentation approaches using deep learning models [@shevrin:2020].
 Another advantage of image segmentation models is that they require less computational and data resources for finetuning in order to obtain competitive performance on downstream tasks [@chenfeng:2021].

-@kirillov:2023 introduced the Segment Anything Model (SAM) for image segmentation.
-It has three three components: an image encoder, a flexible prompt encoder, and a fast mask decoder.
-The model was trained on SA-1B dataset that consists of 11 millions  licensed and privacy respecting images and 1.1 billion high-quality segmentation masks.
+Recently, @kirillov:2023 introduced the Segment Anything Model (SAM) for image segmentation.
+The model has three components: an image encoder, a flexible prompt encoder and a fast mask decoder, and it was trained on SA-1B dataset that consists of 11 millions licensed and privacy respecting images and 1.1 billion high-quality segmentation masks.
+According to @kirillov:2023, its zero-shot performance is competitive, or even superior, to prior fully supervised modeled.

-SAM served as the basis for the development of many other packages. `Segment-Geospatial` is one of these open-source packages that was designed to segment geospatial data using Segment Anything Model [@wu:2023].
+SAM served as the basis for the development of many other packages. `Segment-Geospatial` is one of these packages that was designed to segment geospatial data using Segment Anything Model [@wu:2023]. `Grounded-SAM` is another package that combines `Grounding DINO` [@liu:2023] with `Segment Anythin Model` to automatically detect and segment images using text prompts.

+![Results of Grounded SAM [@idea:2023].\label{fig:groundedsam}](figures/groundedsam.png)

 # Overview of the method